 The photograph on the left was taken at mid-morning on Black Tuesday in the 1300 block of Olive Street.
 The flame from lighting a cigarette glows brightly in the gloom.
 A year later the lit match is difficult to detect in the photograph on the right.

 Three men are standing on the steps of the Public Library at Thirteenth and Olive streets in both photographs; one taken on Black Tuesday and the other taken more than a year later.

-Mist and smoke hung over St. Louis on this day in January more than year after Black Tuesday however the smoke lifted within a hour.
-In St. Louis county on the same day, the sky appears almost the same as the city, due to low hanging clouds and a light rain.
+Mist and smoke hung over St. Louis on this day in January more than year after Black Tuesday, however the smoke lifted within an hour.
+In St. Louis County on the same day, the sky appears almost the same as the city, due to low hanging clouds and a light rain.

 But that was then and this is now...